waveform80/picamera/docs/recipes1.rst

 .. literalinclude:: examples/file_capture.py

-Note that files opened by picamera (as in the case above) will be flushed and closed so that when the capture method returns, the data should be accessible to other processes.
+Note that files opened by picamera (as in the case above) will be flushed and closed so that when the :meth:`~PiCamera.capture` method returns, the data should be accessible to other processes.

 .. _stream_capture: